Sport Integrity

 If you see something, say something!

-Skate Australia has opted-in to the independent complaints handling process for integrity-related issues run by Sport Integrity Australia.
+On 1 May 2022, Skate Australia adopted the National Integrity Framework and opted into the independent complaints handling process for integrity-related issues run by Sport Integrity Australia that relate to doping, discrimination and safeguarding children and young people.

 OUR INTEGRITY RULES